IPS: In-Prompt Process Supervision for Short Video Content Moderation: Methodology

 \subsection{Process Annotation through MLLMs}

-We leverage general-purpose MLLMs, such as GPT-4o~\cite{achiam2023gpt} and LLaVa~\cite{li2024llava}, for zero-shot process labeling.
-Since each ancillary question is designed to be clear and straightforward, the likelihood of hallucination is significantly reduced compared to directly annotating final labels.
-A detailed analysis of this approach is provided in Section~\ref{analysis}.
-This method enables \textit{AgentPS} to seamlessly integrate into the supervised fine-tuning (SFT) of MLLMs at scale.
+We leverage general-purpose MLLMs, such as GPT-4o and LLaVA, to perform zero-shot process labeling.
+Because each ancillary question is intentionally designed to be clear and narrowly scoped, the risk of hallucination is substantially lower than when directly predicting final labels.
+Moreover, we empirically demonstrate that \textit{IPS} remains robust under noisy process supervision.
+A detailed analysis of this robustness is provided in Section~\ref{analysis}.
+This strategy enables \textit{IPS} to scale seamlessly within the supervised fine-tuning (SFT) pipeline of MLLMs for large-scale deployment.